scikit-hep/uproot5/docs-sphinx/basic.rst

 Data are or can be read in parallel in each of the following three stages.

-- Physically reading bytes from disk or remote sources: the parallel processing or single-thread background processing is handled by the specific :py:class:`~uproot.source.chunk.Source` type, which can be influenced with `uproot.open <uproot.reading.open.html>`__ options (particularly ``num_workers`` and ``num_fallback_workers``).
+- Physically reading bytes from disk or remote sources: the parallel processing or single-thread background processing is handled by the specific :doc:`uproot.source.chunk.Source` type, which can be influenced with :doc:`uproot.reading.open` options (particularly ``num_workers`` and ``num_fallback_workers``).
-- Decompressing TBasket (:py:class:`~uproot.models.TBasket.Model_TBasket`) data: depends on the ``decompression_executor``.
+- Decompressing TBasket (:doc:`uproot.models.TBasket.Model_TBasket`) data: depends on the ``decompression_executor``.
-- Interpreting decompressed data with an array :py:class:`~uproot.interpretation.Interpretation`: depends on the ``interpretation_executor``.
+- Interpreting decompressed data with an array :doc:`uproot.interpretation.Interpretation`: depends on the ``interpretation_executor``.

 Like the caches, the default values for the last two are global ``uproot.decompression_executor`` and ``uproot.interpretation_executor`` objects.
-The default ``decompression_executor`` is a :py:class:`~uproot..source.futures.ThreadPoolExecutor` with as many workers as your computer has CPU cores.
+The default ``decompression_executor`` is a :doc:`uproot.source.futures.ThreadPoolExecutor` with as many workers as your computer has CPU cores.
 Decompression workloads are executed in compiled extensions with the `Python GIL <https://wiki.python.org/moin/GlobalInterpreterLock>`__ released, so they can afford to run with full parallelism.
-The default ``interpretation_executor`` is a :py:class:`~uproot.source.futures.TrivialExecutor` that behaves like an distributed executor, but actually runs sequentially.
+The default ``interpretation_executor`` is a :doc:`uproot.source.futures.TrivialExecutor` that behaves like an distributed executor, but actually runs sequentially.
 Most interpretation workflows are not computationally intensive or are currently implemented in Python, so they would not currently benefit from parallelism.

 If, however, you're working in an environment that puts limits on parallel processing (e.g. the CMS LPC or informal university computers), you may want to modify the defaults, either locally through a ``decompression_executor`` or ``interpretation_executor`` function parameter, or globally by replacing the global object.